 I have completed 20 years with Tremaine Dance Conventions as of July, 2019.

 - Videos have changed the dynamics of the industry.
-In the beginning recordings were prohibited.
-Today the vid is everything.
+Back in the day recordings were prohibited.
+Today it’s all about the video.

 - Some parents give me updates on their kids when I say to the parent, “How are YOU doing?”

 - I still get lost in hotels – including ones I’ve been to more than a dozen times.

 - Room service is not for me given the financials.
 My hotel bill is always the same: zero.
 I travel with sustenance.